How one local nurse-turned-entrepreneur is changing patient’s lives

 Hospital capacity in Canada is at 125 percent, meaning there are five beds for every four patients.
 Not to mention, people only retain 17 percent of what they hear in a doctor’s appointment, and that’s if they’re healthy.
 That number drops to three percent if they are sick or are receiving a difficult diagnosis.

-This is why Paige Lennox, a nurse-turned-entrepreneur, launched a one-of-a-kind healthcare advocacy business just over a year ago.
+This is why Paige Lennox, a nurse-turned-entrepreneur, launched a one-of-a-kind healthcare advocacy business.
 Based in Nelson, B.C., and offering services across Canada, Canadian Healthcare Advocates Inc. (CHAI) is on a mission to make a difference in people’s lives.

 CHAI helps people navigate the healthcare system in a variety of ways including: